-Consultant wrist and hand surgeon Mr Elliot Sorene explains De Quevain's tenosynovitis
+Consultant wrist and hand surgeon Mr. Elliot Sorene explains De Quervain's tenosynovitis

 "They pass through a tunnel or tube which can become inflamed and the tendons become stuck.
 This can cause a great deal of pain, particularly on certain movements of the wrist.
 It is most common in patients during pregnancy or after pregnancy.
 It is also common in certain sports activities and work activities involving repetitive flexion and extension of the wrist as well as ulna and radial deviation.
 The patient can get a painful nodule on the tendon.

 De Quervain's tenosynovitis can be treated conservatively with rest, ice, anti-inflammatory medication and splinting.
 If this doesn't solve the problem, one steroid injection usually does the trick.
 Failing this these is surgery to release the tendon and that means opening the tube which the tendon runs through to allow it to run through smoothly which will stop the pain."